HeringtonPress/OLC/CoreRules.md

 </p>
 </details>

+## Post Game Character Growth

+**Heroism**.
+After a session, note one heroic thing you did.
+You can add 1 to a Skill that directly relates to this gesture.
+You can only know as many skills as your Intelligence.
+You can replace old skills as you get new ones.

+**Scars**.
+Also, after a session, if you got wounded, you now have a scar.
+This scar makes you resistant to the specific danger that gave you the Wound (as defined by the referee).
+You can only have as many scars as your Constitution.
+You can replace old scars as you get new ones.
+If you somewhat mutate during you adventure, each mutation takes the place of a scar but cannot be removed.

 ## Leveling up

 In your adventures you will find objects, the most precious of which are Treasures.
 By spending a Treasure carousing, a character can level up.